-Within 45 school days of receiving written consent for the evaluation, the evaluator will complete a written report of the student's full individual and initial evaluation.
+Within 45 school days of receiving written consent for the evaluation, a licensed specialist in school psychology (LSSP), an educational diagnostician, or other appropriately certified or licensed practitioner with experience or training in the area of the suspected disabilities designated by the Director of Special Education may, as appropriate, will complete a written report of the student's full individual and initial evaluation.
 Likewise, if a student is not enrolled in the District, including students who are under the age of 5 or attending private schools within the District or are homeschooled, the District will complete the student's evaluation report within 45 school days of the date the District receives written consent for the evaluation from the student's parent or guardian.